uibcdf/action-build-and-upload-conda-packages/GH_RUN_RECEPTOR_GUIDE.md

 to the Conda profile.
 Structured support for hidden producer matrices is tracked in `uibcdf/gh-run-receptor#35`.

-In version `0.19.0`, every `init` result remains a review-only proposal.
-In particular, a Conda-looking filename can overstate what GitHub exposes.
+Every `init` result remains a review-only proposal.
+Starting in version `0.19.1`, a Conda-looking filename without source evidence and recognized action-internal platform inputs fall back to `generic`.
 Review the workflow topology and override the proposal according to the table above before committing it.

 Use `generic` when no workflow-specific interpretation is wanted: